Just looking for one thing here to make sure I got it all right.

 There's an AP story about White House memos that go out called Setting the Record Straight.

-And I'm through the and I'm there's a there's a quote of uh Kathleen Hole Jameson in this movie saying that the things I say on this program about Democrats and issues parallel these memos.
+And I'm through, and there's a quote of Kathleen Hole Jameson in this movie saying that the things I say on this program about Democrats and issues parallel these memos.

 And I read this last night.